 So money is tight.
-You can’t afford paying any money upfront for car insurance – but you still need insurance.
+You can’t afford to pay any money upfront for car insurance – but you still need insurance.

 Unfortunately, there’s no way around the “no deposit” rule.
 You simply need to pay something upfront in order for your car insurance to be legal.

-Aside from robbing a bank, you can work with a cheap car insurance company.
+Aside from robbing a bank, you can work with a very cheap car insurance company.
 Lower your insurance costs by opting for the bare minimum coverage.
-Each state has certain rules about the lowest minimum liability coverage required by law.
-You’ll need to meet that minimum to legally drive – but you don’t have to go above that minimum.
+Each state has specific rules about the lowest minimum liability coverage required by law.
+You’ll need to meet that minimum to drive legally – but you don’t have to go above that minimum.
 You can get rid of comprehensive and collision coverage to significantly lower the costs of your insurance, for example.